vrsreeganesh/vrsreeganesh.github.io/README.md

 My interests lie in perception and control, with the former taking more precedence.
 Most of my projects lies in Signal Processing, Image Processing, Computer Vision, Machine Learning, Statistics and Deep Learning.

 ### Miscellaneous
 I'm writing a book!
-The book introduces engineers to integrating MATLAB with CUDA backends to develop low-latency pipelines, an approach to found in all kinds of R&D environments.
-Expected to be released by end of Fal 2024.
+It introduces engineers to integrating MATLAB with CUDA backends to develop low-latency pipelines, an approach found in all kinds of R&D environments.
+The expected release is by the end of Fall 2024.

 ## Education
 - Master of Science: Electrical and Computer Engineering, *Boston University*